Uber launches in Thanet - but cabbies say most passengers ‘don’t like apps’

 12:58, 07 November 2024

-Uber has launched in another Kent district today - but cabbies are hopeful their loyal customers, many of whom are pensioners, will stick with them.
+Uber launched in Thanet last Thursday - but cabbies are hopeful their loyal customers, many of whom are pensioners, will stick with them.

 Some experienced taxi drivers are concerned about whether Uber drivers will be subject to the same regulations as they are.